 When can I start?

-Workshops can start straight away but all students must have a returned DBS before starting work experience.
+Workshops can start straight away but all learners must have a returned DBS before starting work experience.
 You can join the course at any point in the year.

 How much will I be paid?

 This is a voluntary course so there is no wage involved, however, we have access to bursary funding to support you with any costs associated with your programme.